 The program is for experienced professionals, including those who have already earned an MBA or advanced business degree, who are realizing the impact of data and analytics on business strategy and operations.
 You will explore new ways to analyze, interpret, and take advantage of data to drive competitive business advantages.

-The curriculum consists of entirely new courses, designed and taught by Harvard faculty, that will help you build your capabilities in technical, analytical, and operational areas that can be used to advance your firm’s position in the global market.
+The curriculum consists of entirely new courses, designed by Harvard faculty, that will help you build your capabilities in technical, analytical, and operational areas that can be used to advance your firm’s position in the global market.

 The curriculum is designed to sharpen core data analysis and management skills as you hone your expertise in the following areas:

 Leadership and change management

 Our faculty will guide you in applying these concepts to your organization, with a mind toward maximizing efficiencies and outcomes.